kubermates-org/kubermates.github.io/content/docs/2025-04-08-aqua-security-achieves-fedramp-high-authorization.md

 external_url: https://blog.aquasec.com/aqua-security-fedramp-high-authorization
 post_kind: link
 draft: false
-tldr: Aqua Security’s Cloud Native Application Protection Platform (CNAPP) has achieved FedRAMP® High Impact Authorization, making Aqua one of the few CNAPP providers authorized at the highest level of federal cloud security compliance.
-This milestone opens the door for U.
+tldr: Aqua Security Achieves FedRAMP® High Authorization What Is FedRAMP High and Why Does It Matter?
+Aqua U. S.
-summary: 'Aqua Security’s Cloud Native Application Protection Platform (CNAPP) has achieved FedRAMP® High Impact Authorization, making Aqua one of the few CNAPP providers authorized at the highest level of federal cloud security compliance.
+summary: 'Aqua Security Achieves FedRAMP® High Authorization What Is FedRAMP High and Why Does It Matter?
+Aqua U. S. Gov: Built for the Public Sector Helping Public and Private Organizations Move Forward A More Secure Cloud Native Future Starts Here Aqua Security’s Cloud Native Application Protection Platform (CNAPP) has achieved FedRAMP® High Impact Authorization, making Aqua one of the few CNAPP providers authorized at the highest level of federal cloud security compliance.
 This milestone opens the door for U. S. federal agencies, commercial organizations that require FedRAMP High, and cloud service providers operating in FedRAMP-authorized environments to confidently use Aqua’s platform for securing their cloud native applications.
 We met more than 400 rigorous security controls, giving federal agencies and commercial organizations the peace of mind that they can adopt cloud native technologies while meeting the highest security standards.
 FedRAMP (Federal Risk and Authorization Management Program) is a United States government-wide program that standardizes